mmistakes/minimal-mistakes/_posts/2014-10-21-readability-post.md

 Her obit describes what happened next:

 > "She moved to Oregon to pass away in a little yellow house she picked out in the beautiful city of Portland.
 Oregon is a place that strives to protect patient rights and autonomy; she wished that her home State of California had also been able to provide terminally ill patients with the same choice.
 Brittany chose to speak out and advocate for this patient right and option, which she felt is an informed choice that should be made available to all terminally ill patients across our great nation.
-The freedom is in the choice," she believed.
+The freedom is in the choice," she believed."
 > "If the option of DWD is unappealing to anyone for any reason, they can simply choose not to avail themselves of it.
 Those very real protections are already in place."

 With great consideration, she gave personal interviews to the UK's Tonight Show prior to Death with Dignity being addressed by their Parliament, as well as participated in an American based campaign for Death With Dignity education and legislation."